On head-to-head results as tie-breaker and consequent opportunities for collusion: Introduction

 \section{Introduction}

+The expansion of the FIFA World Cup to 48 teams from 2026 has called the attention of both the scientific community and the media to the issue of tournament design.
+The reform was approved in 2017 together with the format of 16 groups of three teams each, where the top two teams from each group advance to the knockout stage \citep{FIFA2017d}.
+The decision has been strongly criticised due to the high risk of collusion or match-fixing (in line with the literature, we use the terms ``collusion'' and ``match-fixing'' as synonyms throughout the paper), and several fairer tournament formats have been proposed \citep{GuajardoKrumer2023, Guyon2020a, Palacios-Huerta2018, Renno-Costa2023}.
+Finally, the organiser F\'ed\'eration Internationale de Football Association (FIFA) has decided to split the teams into 12 groups of four, with the top two from each group and the eight best third-placed teams qualifying for the Round of 32 \citep{FIFA2023b}.

-In a round-robin tournament, each contestant plays against every other participant.
-This system is used in the first stage of major association football (henceforth football) tournaments such as the FIFA World Cup and the UEFA European Football Championship (shortly UEFA Euro), as well as in many other sports.
-Although the round-robin competition has a clear advantage over the knockout competition as an unexpected loss does not imply elimination, it has a price: teams may be tempted to collude in the last round if there exists a result allowing both of them to advance.
-If the final result lies in the appropriate ``collusion zone'', suspicions will immediately arise even if the two opposing teams have exerted full effort to score.
+However, this format does not fully eliminate the risk of match-fixing: teams may be tempted to collude in the last round if there exists a result allowing both of them to advance.
+If the final result lies in this appropriate ``collusion zone'', suspicions will immediately arise even if the two opposing teams have exerted full effort to score.
+Furthermore, other matches played in the last round may become irrelevant, which could substantially decrease their attractiveness \citep{BuraimoForrestMcHaleTena2022}.
+Therefore, preventing this type of match-fixing is important for financial reasons, too.

-Such tacit coordination is abundant in the history of football \citep{Guyon2020a}.
-The most famous example is the ``disgrace of Gij\'on'' \citep[Section~3.9.1]{KendallLenten2017}, a match played by West German and Austria in the 1982 FIFA World Cup, where the two teams refused to attack each other after West Germany scored a goal in the first ten minutes.
+Similar tacit coordination is abundant in the history of football \citep{Guyon2020a}.
+The most famous example is the ``disgrace of Gij\'on'' \citep[Section~3.9.1]{KendallLenten2017}, a match played by West Germany and Austria in the 1982 FIFA World Cup, where the two teams refused to attack each other after West Germany scored a goal in the first ten minutes.

-A recent line of literature \citep{ChaterArrondelGayantLaslier2021, Guyon2020a, Stronka2020} aims to analyse different formats of the FIFA World Cup groups to reduce the probability of such unwanted scenarios and increase the stakes of the games played in the last round.
-However, these papers do not consider the role of tie-breaking rules, which cannot be neglected according to the following illustrations.
+Nonetheless, it remains possible to reduce the probability of such unwanted scenarios and increase the stakes of the games played in the last round by choosing an appropriate schedule for the group matches \citep{ChaterArrondelGayantLaslier2021, Guyon2020a, Stronka2020}.
+Indeed, \citet[Section~5.2]{ChaterArrondelGayantLaslier2021} have already determined the optimal order of the matches in the design chosen for the 2026 FIFA World Cup.